script-fu/artbox/content/hub/docs/folder/Installation.md

 Name[en_GB]=Artbox
 ```

-You'll have to change "your-home" to get it to work, this is a Linux thing, on my system the line would be:
+You'll have to change `your-home` to get it to work, this is a Linux thing, on my system the line would be:

 ```sh
 gnome-terminal -- /home/mark/code/bash/artbox.sh